AgileSoftLabs Logo

 Islands Architecture: Zero JavaScript by Default

-Astro's revolutionary approach ships zero JavaScript to the browser unless you explicitly opt-in.
-The Islands architecture treats pages as static HTML with isolated, interactive components (islands) that hydrate independently and in parallel.
+Astro ships zero JavaScript to the browser unless explicitly opted in.
+The Islands architecture treats pages as static HTML with isolated, interactive components that hydrate independently and in parallel.

 ---